-You can use the vertical Offset
+You can use the vertical Offset to move your waveform either up or down on the display.

-display.
 Each channel has a ground marker located to the left of the waveform display area which shows you where zero volts is for each channel.